Gromov-Witten theory via roots and logarithms: Introduction

 \subsection{Future work}

 Two directions for theoretical generalisation are available.
 The first is the higher genus comparison problem.
 As discussed earlier, if the logarithmic rank is one, the invariants are known to become polynomial in the rooting parameter, with the $r$-free term being the logarithmic theory.
 The polynomiality result is known to hold for simple normal crossings divisors \cite{TsengYouSNC}: the invariants are polynomial in variables $r_1,\ldots, r_k$ corresponding to the rooting parameters for divisors $D_1,\ldots, D_k$.
-It is natural to conjecture: \begin{customconj}{W} For each choice of numerical data $\Lambda$ in arbitrary genus, there is a sufficiently refined blowup $(X^\dag|D^\dag) \to (X|D)$ such that the constant-term orbifold Gromov--Witten invariants of $(X^\dag|D^\dag)$ agree with the logarithmic Gromov--Witten invariants of $(X|D)$. \end{customconj} The result appears plausible, but despite significant work on the double ramification cycle and its higher rank analogues~\cite{HPS,HolmesSchwarz,MolchoRanganathan}, new ideas appear to be necessary.
+It is natural to conjecture: \begin{customconj}{W} For each choice of numerical data $\Lambda$ in arbitrary genus, there is a sufficiently refined blowup $(X^\dag|D^\dag) \to (X|D)$ such that the constant-term orbifold Gromov--Witten invariants of $(X^\dag|D^\dag)$ agree with the logarithmic Gromov--Witten invariants of $(X|D)$. \end{customconj} The result appears plausible, but it seems likely that new input coming from higher double ramification cycles will be necessary, going beyond~\cite{HPS,HolmesSchwarz,MolchoRanganathan}.

 The second direction is to incorporate negative tangency.
 In the logarithmic theory this is the subject of~\cite{PuncturedMaps}, while in the orbifold theory, it can be extracted by studying invariants of fixed co-age~\cite{FWY20,FWY21}.
 The latter papers investigate the comparison between logarithmic and orbifold geometries in logarithmic rank one with negative contact orders and establish a comparison, albeit using a different model for the logarithmic negative contact theory via localisation and graph summation on the normal cone of $D$.
 Negative contact orders are the key input in the construction of intrinsic mirrors, via degree zero relative quantum cohomology for pairs~\cite{GS19}.
 The associativity of this ring, which is the main result of loc. cit., is shown via a remarkable calculation.
 Our results offer the possibility of deducing the associativity from the simpler associativity of orbifold quantum cohomology, which also offers a route to a lograrithmic quantum cohomology for pairs~\cite{TsengYouSNC}.